Jivanni/NLP_tools/README.md

 A wrapper for my Natural language processing projects

-Run "nlp_wrapper.py" use my scripts in a GUI.
+Run "nlp_wrapper.py" to use my scripts in a GUI.

 It requires NLTK and its "book" corpora to run.